Ronmycode/FSJ24-A_Booking-API/README.md

 This project is an accommodation and reservation management application developed with **React**.
 It allows users to log in, manage accommodations, and make reservations easily.
 The application is designed to be deployed in a production environment and uses several React libraries to facilitate form handling, route navigation, and API integration.

-[!NOTE Grupo número 6]
+[!NOTE] Grupo número 6

-> Carlos Alexander Rosales Ascencio --- No participó en la actividad
+> Steven Josué Trujillo Cuéllar

-Steven Josué Trujillo Cuéllar
+> Rafael Edgardo Arévalo Vanegas
-Rafael Edgardo Arévalo Vanegas
+> Mario José Pinto Amaya
-Mario José Pinto Amaya
+> Noe Jonathan Landaverde Mira
-Noe Jonathan Landaverde Mira
+> Ronee Rodriguez

-Ronee Rodriguez
+Carlos Alexander Rosales Ascencio --- No participó en la actividad

 ## Main Features